Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Experiments

 The $91.6\%$ accuracy shows that it learnt quality features in a supervised setting.
-If the supervision was faulty, with high levels of noise, its accuracy would not be that high, and definitely not higher than the previous state of the art from \cite{bountos2021self}.
+If the supervision was faulty, with high levels of noise, its accuracy would not be that high, and definitely not higher than the previous state of the art on C1 from \cite{bountos2021self}.
 However, quantitative evaluation of such a task is not enough.
-Figure~\ref{fig:pseudo_labeled_data} presents a few challenging samples along with the produced pseudo label.
+Figure~\ref{fig:pseudo_labeled_data} presents a few challenging samples along with the pseudo label produced by Swin-PL-Pseudo.
 The top row contains non-deformation samples while the bottom row patches labeled as deformation.
 In the second and fifth column of the first row, we see patches containing multiple fringes.
-These fringes are most likely caused by atmospheric disturbances and were correctly classified as non-deformation.
+These fringes do not follow the volcanic deformation spatial pattern, are most likely caused by atmospheric disturbances and were correctly classified as non-deformation.
 The most distinctively encouraging results however, lie on the bottom row.
-The easiest example lies in the first column where the deformation is clearly visible.
+In the first column potential deformation fringes are visible.
+However, an expert would require additional information to classify this interferogram, such as a digital elevation model, since such fringes could be the expression of a topography related atmospheric phase screen.
+This applies for all positive pseudo labels.
 In the second column, the deformation on the top right is well identified despite the surrounding noise.
 The third and fourth columns show impressive results.
-Both patches contain small deformation fringes, especially the fourth column.
-Fringes like that are non-existent in the synthetic dataset and constitute the early stages of volcanic activity.
+Both patches contain small deformation fringes, especially in the fourth column.
+Fringes like that are non-existent in the synthetic dataset.
 Furthermore, in the final example we observe fringes hidden behind noise.
 This noise could be attributed to the existence of water or other SAR signal decorrelation factors that affect interferometric coherence.
 The ability to identify the existence of deformation under these conditions is of utmost importance in this critical task.
 Hence, considering the great range of applications of InSAR, and the technology that can provide us with synthetic data, our proposed method can create quality labeled datasets that will require minimum to no human supervision and still be able to train simple models for the task at hand.